As a hospital or clinic, you’re always looking for ways to improve the in-patient experience.

-Using the Loop Inbox, all patient comments and concerns are directed to a single view.
+Using the Loop Messaging, all patient comments and concerns are directed to a single view.
 Keeping conversations organized, staff can have insight into patient sentiment and a breakdown of trending topics.
 This provides conversation context while also highlighting keywords and phrases that may come up with other patients in the future.

 Further, with Loop, you can customize QR code surveys for specific locations.
 For instance, maybe you want to send a distinct survey to people visiting your cafeteria versus your gift shop or send a different survey in your communal patient lounge versus your private rooms.
 This is a key automated feature that ensures the right questions are being directed, to the right person in the right context.

 In addition, for higher-level staff, dashboards and reporting from the Loop Experience Platform can prove to be extremely useful.
 Whether insight on busier times of day, average patient sentiment, individual staff performance, trending topics, and more, you can be better prepared to strategically enhance the experience.
 Further, you can hold regular team meetings and inform staff of their performance – motivating them to encourage a positive experience.